Last updated on 2026-02-09

 Graduates of the Electromechanical Engineering Technician program can pursue a variety of career paths in Canada, including:

-- Electromechanical Technician: Provides technical support for automated material handling equipment, ensuring efficient operation.
+- Electromechanical Technician: Provides technical support for automated material handling equipment, ensuring efficient operations.

-- Electromechanical Engineering Technician: Responsible for the development and commissioning of automation projects throughout the manufacturing process.
+- Electromechanical Engineering Technician: Responsible for developing and commissioning automation projects throughout the manufacturing process.

 - Electromechanical Engineer: Maintains and supports a company’s products, ensuring they meet operational standards.